 - The livestock populations by different livestock types.
-This includes the number of heads of each population and the average animal weight in each population; - Parameters MCF, B0, and R{VS} for estimating methane emissions from AWMSs in the project case. - EF{N2O} and R_N for estimating nitrogen emission from AWMS in the baseline. - The default volatile solid excretion values or other parameters required for estimating the volatile solids.
+This includes the number of heads of each population and the average animal weight in each population; - Parameters MCF, B_o, and R{VS} for estimating methane emissions from AWMSs in the project case. - EF{N2O} and R_N for estimating nitrogen emission from AWMS in the baseline. - The default volatile solid excretion values or other parameters required for estimating the volatile solids.
 If dietary intake method is used, the feed intake of animals and its energy will be monitored. - Leakage from anaerobic digester, if used.
 The default value is 15%, but in case project participants use a lower value, the appropriate measurement to support the lower value shall be monitored and reported. - The default nitrogen excretion per animal or parameters required to estimate nitrogen excretion.
-If N intake method is used the amount of dry matter intake by livestock shall be monitored; - Amount of electricity used in the project case; - Amount of heat used in the project case: - Flow of biogas to the flare, heat generation, and electricity generation.
-In the case where biogas is just flared, one flow meter can be used provided that the meter used is calibrated periodically by an officially accredited entity.

-- Flare operation, i.e., time of the year when the flare is operational when the biogas is flowing through the flare; - Concentration of methane in biogas at outlet of anaerobic digester; - Concentration of methane in flue gases of the flare; - Biogas leakage in project: through leaks in the pipeline during transportation of biogas.
+If N intake method is used the amount of dry matter intake by livestock shall be monitored. - Amount of electricity used in the project case.
+If electricity consumption is measured in the project, then project proponents may use the "Tool to calculate project emissions from electricity consumption". - Amount Fuel consumption for generation of heat used in the project case.
+Calculated following the latest version of "Tool to calculate project or leakage CO2 emissions from fossil fuel combustion". - Flow of biogas to the flare, heat generation, and electricity generation.
+In the case where biogas is just flared, one flow meter can be used provided that the meter used is calibrated periodically by an officially accredited entity. - Concentration of methane in biogas at outlet of anaerobic digester, this shall be measured on wet basis. - The parameters used for determining the project emissions from flaring of the residual gas stream in year y (PE{flare,y}) should be monitored as per the "Tool to determine project emissions from flaring gases containing Methane". - Biogas leakage in project: through leaks in the pipeline during transportation of biogas.